O2-Czech-Republic/proxima-platform/README.md

  ## Platform's unified data processing API
- This is essentially just a wrapper around [Euphoria API](https://github.com/seznam/euphoria), currently outlined in `platform-tools` package in groovy language, containing a console being able to execute data transformation _flows_.
+ This is essentially just a wrapper around [Euphoria API](https://github.com/seznam/euphoria), currently outlined in `tools` package in groovy language, containing a console being able to execute data transformation _flows_.
  These flows might be executed on different _executors_, based on actual requirements of the calculation.
 Currently, [Apache Spark](https://spark.apache.org/), [Apache Flink](https://flink.apache.org/) and a special executor called _in-mem executor_ are supported.
 The support for Spark and Flink is not fully covered, because the application used